 Deducting large expenses over the course of an asset’s life can be beneficial to a small business.
 Depreciating items helps you determine how to calculate business net worth.
 Depreciation also prepares you for future spending by deducting items for several years.
 Talk to your accountant about assets you can depreciate.

 Do you need a simple way to track your business expenses?
-Our small business accounting software helps you record all your income and expenses.
+Patriot’s small business accounting software helps you record all your income and expenses.
 Try it for free today!

 This article has been updated from its original publication date of September 5, 2012.This is not intended as legal advice; for more information, please click here.